Logline: A masked killer returns to his hometown to kill.

 Carpenter’s minimalist style works perfectly.
 Halloween relies on suspense rather than blood and gore.
 The film’s finale in which Michael confronts Laurie, does not disappoint.
 The final frames show uninhabited spaces where Michael was present earlier in the film with his heavy breathing audible on the soundtrack.
 This montage seems to suggest that evil is everywhere and will never die.
 The film’s final shot is the same as its first: the ominous and decaying Myers house.
 It is Carpenter’s final touch to what is a masterpiece of horror.

 The film was written by Carpenter and his then-partner Debra Hill.
 Hill was responsible for the naturalistic dialogue among the teenage girls.
+The characters are all interesting and well performed.
 Making her feature film debut, Jamie Lee Curtis is solid as the bookish Laurie Strode.
 As Dr. Sam Loomis, the legendary Donald Pleasance is fantastic.
 Credit must also be given to Nick Castle as ‘the Shape.’
 His movements are perfect.
 Tommy Lee Wallace was a production designer and editor on the film.
 It is was his idea to use a William Shatner mask for Michael, which was spray painted white and became the killer’s signature.

 One cannot discuss Halloween without mentioning the iconic musical score composed by John Carpenter.
 Like the story, Carpenter’s music is simple but extremely effective.
 The score consists of a piano melody that complements the film’s mood perfectly.
 Musical cues often announce Michael’s presence.
 The film and its music are inseparable.

 Halloween is a wonderful display of cinematic craft.
 It is also proof that in cinema, the story does not matter as much as the way in which the story is told.
 I watch the film nearly every Halloween and am enamored each time.
 Like Michael Myers himself, Halloween will never die.